DanielVilaFalcon/tng-tests/tests/VnV/probes/time-instantiate-NS/README.md

 # Ping Probe

-This probe executes a tng-cli request with the purpose if obtaining the time needed to instantiate a NS.
+This probe executes a tng-cli request with the purpose of obtaining the time needed to instantiate a NS.

 | Parameter | Mandatory |